dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 * `--no-verify` - turns off verification (for translate, build, run commands)

+* `--do-boogie-translation` - turns on translation to Boogie after resolving or if `--no-verify` is set.
+Automatically set if `--bprint` is set.

 * `--verify-included-files` (was `-verifyAllModules`) - verify modules that come from include directives.

   By default, Dafny only verifies files explicitly listed on the command